Rank::Bukvarix::Keyword - Keyword collection by keyword from Bukvarix

 Initial text:

-In the General result format, the Template Toolkit template engine is used to output the elements of the keywords array in a FOREACH loop.
+The Template Toolkit is used in the Results Format to output elements of the $keywords array in a FOREACH loop.

 Saving in SQL format